Mahmoud7Osman/Cran-Interface/README.md

 # Cran-Interface
+<h5>Note That I Used To Switch From This Inferface into a Command Line Based Interface, So Currently I Am Not Developing This Interface</h5>
 <p>A GUI Interface Powered By <a href="https://electronjs.org">ElectronJS</a> (A Cross-Platform Desktop Application), For The CRAN Keylogger</p>
 <h1>Cran</h1>
 <p>A $50 Keylogger For Windows 7, 8, 10, 11 And Linux</p>